aosabook/500lines/blockcode/README.md

 ![Example of Turtle Code Running](turtle_example.png "Example of Turtle Code Running")

-This is the implementation of the turtle block language.
+`turtle.js` is the implementation of the turtle block language.
 It exposes no functions to the rest of the code, so nothing else can depend on it.
 This way we can swap out the one file to create a new block language and know nothing in the core will break.

 Turtle programming is a style of graphics programming, first popularized by Logo, where you have an imaginary turtle carrying a pen walking on the screen.
 You can tell the turtle to pick up the pen (stop drawing, but still move), put the pen down (leaving a line everywhere it goes), move forward a number of steps, or turn a number of degrees.
-Just that, combined with looping, can create amazingly intricate images.
+Just those commands, combined with looping, can create amazingly intricate images.

 In this version of turtle graphics we have a few extra blocks.
 Technically we don't need both `turn right` and `turn left` because you can have one and get the other with negative numbers.
 Likewise `move back` can be done with `move forward` and negative numbers.
-In this case it just felt more balanced to have both.
+In this case it felt more balanced to have both.

 The image above was formed by putting two loops inside another loop and adding a `move forward` and `turn right` to each loop, then playing with the parameters interactively until I liked the image that resulted.